 How Do I Cook Shishito Peppers?

 My wife loves to order shishito peppers whenever she sees them on a restaurant menu.
-Don’t get me wrong, I love those sweet and spicy little peppers also, but I don’t like paying $8 for it.
+Don’t get me wrong.
+I love those sweet and spicy little peppers too, but I don’t like paying $8 for it.
 Once I realized that TJ’s sold shishito peppers in their store for $2 per pack, I won’t let Dessi order them at restaurants anymore!
-There I go again, you owe me one TJ’s.
+There I go again, you owe me one, TJ’s.